DevWelles/Jammming/README.md

 - Save Playlist to Account — users can save their custom playlist by clicking a button called SAVE TO SPOTIFY.

-## Fetures that I am working on
+## Features that I am currently working on

 - Display all of users playlist
-- Select avaliable playlist and update it with new songs from search results or delete entire playlist.
+- Select available playlist and update it with new songs from search results or delete entire playlist.
 - Only display songs not currently present in the playlist in the search results

 ## Run it locally